 You may be asking yourself—is chiropractic care safe?
 Chiropractic spinal adjustments are extremely safe but only when administered by a chiropractor.
 There have been countless research studies to confirm that the risks of serious injury or problems resulting from spinal manipulation are rare; as a matter of fact, it is recommended that this method be used in the majority of lower back pain problems, as opposed to a more invasive solution, like surgery.
 To quash the rumor that chiropractic care is “quack medicine”, it has been around for over 100 years, and numerous scientific studies have been conducted to provide chiropractors with the safest and most effective healing methods available.
 Ongoing research provides the doctors with the newest diagnostic methods and treatments, ensuring the most up-to-date, scientific measures for patient care.

-Once you commit to chiropractic care, don’t worry; it is not a lifelong commitment!
+Once you commit to Frisco chiropractic center, don’t worry; it is not a lifelong commitment!
 Many patients see a chiropractor to ease an ailment or injury, while others maintain an ongoing relationship with their chiropractor, engaging in preventative care.
 While preventative care is best—just like well check-ups with your regular doctor or cleanings and exams you’re your dentist—regular adjustments to your spine would be most beneficial.
 Your spine experiences normal use by walking, sitting, driving—all can take their toll.
 By continuing chiropractic care, a patient is less likely to sustain an injury because their body is adjusted for it.
 While this may not be true for every instance, it is just like preparing your muscles for a long run; the likelihood of injury is diminished due to preventative care.
 This proactive care can help you avoid problems in the future and help you feel better, move with more freedom, and stay healthier throughout your lifetime.
 While it is not necessary to continue chiropractic care once you start, it is a recommended part of the preventative care of your body.

 To round out the misconceptions about chiropractic care, many people believe it is very expensive.
 Quite the contrary; chiropractic care is often very affordable and very worth the cost.
 Just like anything else of value, there are maintenance costs involved and none more important than your body!
 There are some insurance plans that cover chiropractic care costs and many doctors accept payment plans, depending upon your situation.
 Overall, the cost of chiropractic care versus the care of a medical doctor is substantially less.